 Do you have a meeting room available to the public?
 How do I make reservations?
 What are the rules?

-Station 22 and Station 26 (after 6:00 pm) have meeting rooms available at no charge for groups up to 30 people.
+Station 22 (after 6:00 pm) has a meeting room available at no charge for groups up to 30 people.
 Parking is limited.
 Fire station room application and rules (PDF 56K) email to email@example.com, or call 425-587-3650.

 Does the Fire Department offer CPR training to the public?